jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ## End of Specification

 This specification will be revised as additional protocol details are documented.
-Submit corrections and additions via the project's issue tracker.
+Corrections and additions are welcome.